 The easiest way to run a console behind a home router is to use the "CnsRun VIASSH" item in the Start->Programs->Accelerator Controls menu.
 This will use the ssh X11 forwarding to tunnel your X connection through your router.

 Home users can use the Controls Web Proxy to access Fermilab web pages which are restriced to on-site access and web servers which are inside the controls firewall.

 Another way around home router problems is to use the Fermilab VPN.
 The VPN will also allow you to access restricted Fermilab web pages as if you are at the lab.

 First you need to login to outland.fnal.gov or outback.fnal.gov, the firewall gateway nodes, such that you have a forwardable Kerberos ticket there.
-You can login using: Kerberized ssh, Kerberized telnet, Kerberized rsh. or telnet with cryptocard. ssh has the advantage that it can forward your X connection.
-You can check that your Kerberos ticket has been forwarded to the gateway node by doing "klist -f"
+You can login using Kerberized ssh. ssh has the advantage that it can forward your X connection.
+You can check that your Kerberos ticket has been forwarded to the gateway node by doing "klist -f".